qiime2/dev-docs/source/storing-data/archive.rst

    :local:

 QIIME 2 stores data in a directory structure called an :term:`Archive`.
-These archives are then zipped to make moving data simple and convenient.
+These archives are zipped to make moving data simple and convenient.

-This structure is defined by having a root directory named by a UUID which serves as the :term:`identity` of the archive.
+The directory structure has a single root directory named with a :term:`UUID` which serves as the :term:`identity` of the archive.
 Additional files and directories present in the archive are described below.